Yandex Cloud

 • configSpec: ClickHouse® cluster configuration.
 For a detailed description of the parameters, see the Cluster.restore method description.

-• hostSpecs: Array with settings for the new hosts.
+• hostSpecs: Array of the new hosts' settings.
 One array element contains settings for a single host and has the following structure:

 • type: Host type.